Dementia Design Principles

 “Designing effective products demands a broad and genuine understanding of the many ways dementia can affect an individual, and the appreciation that an 'individual' is exactly what each person is. ”

 If a design is going to be successful, these principles are the essential check-list in the process of creating an appropriate solution.

-They are the result of research into cognitive issues that dementia commonly causes and are the practical responses to those issues.
-Not only can good design solve a problem, proactively employed, they will help people avoid them before they occur.
+They are the result of research into cognitive issues commonly associated with dementia and are the practical responses to those issues.

-Every thing I've designed follows these principles as far as is practical and has resulted in a range of effective, dignified solutions that have been widely and successfully adopted in the world of dementia care.
+All my work observes these 'core' principles as far as is practical and has enabled the effective, dignified solutions that have been widely and successfully adopted in the world of dementia care.

-These principles are just as effective when applied to the environment..
-They are simple, practical, and respectful of peoples needs and the more widely they are employed, the more benefits they will bring.
+The principles are as just as relevant whether applied to a product design or the environment in general.
+They are simple, practical, and respectful of peoples needs and sensibly observed can provide many benefits.

-My design principles have proved reliable rules to follow time and time again when addressing designs that prevent dementia (and other conditions which cause cognitive issues) from interrupting a person’s basic, daily functions, making it easier for them to get on with their lives independently and with dignity.
+These principles have proved consistently reliable when addressing designs that prevent dementia (and other conditions affecting cognitive performance) from disrupting a person’s basic, daily functions, making it easier to get on with their lives with less stress and more dignity.

-Read my guide to the key elements of a well designed environment to see how design principles can be put into action : Click here
+Please read my guide to the key elements of effective dementia-specific design to see how these principles might be applied: Click here